ASFOpenSARlab/opensarlab-docs/user-guides/git_in_OpenSARLab.md

 ---

-A [nbgitpuller](https://nbgitpuller.readthedocs.io/en/latest/) pulls any changes to your tracked notebook repositories through a jupyter extension `nbgitpuller-jl-interface`.
+[nbgitpuller](https://nbgitpuller.readthedocs.io/en/latest/) pulls any changes to your tracked notebook repositories through a jupyter extension `nbgitpuller-jl-interface`.

 The nbgitpuller-jl-interface extension will check for any pending updates and alert you to it's status.
 - <span style="color: #5cb85c">Green</span>: Everything is up to date
 - <span style="color: #f29339">Orange</span>: One or more repositories need to be updated, click the button to pull the updates
 - <span style="color: #d63124">Red</span>: An error has occured.
 Either double check your extensions settings, the failed repository, or contact the site admins.

+### Gitpuller Merge Conflicts

 If a user has made changes to a notebook and the same notebook has been updated in its repo, the following will occur: